 Biodynamics, in theory, creates an environment so full of vitality that plants and animals are better equipped to protect themselves from disease and predatory insects.
 It’s like building your health — are you interested in popping pills for your cure or are you invested in living well to prevent illness?

 Biodynamic Farming was developed in the early 1920s by Rudolph Steiner — most famous for his contribution to the Waldorf schools.
 The premise behind BD’s is the interconnection between all elements of the farm.

-Each month these unfavourable times are indicated by grey.
-BD farmers claim that by avoiding these “grey” times for planting has eliminated the occasional crop failure even though the weather seems favourable!
+Each month these unfavorable times are indicated by grey.
+BD farmers claim that by avoiding these “grey” times for planting has eliminated the occasional crop failure even though the weather seems favorable!
 For the home gardeners out there, you can download a free Biodynamic Calendar for your planting pleasure.

 What is Demeter Certification?

 Firstly, all BD farms must be organic, but the Demeter requirements exceed Organic and Government-mandated regulations.
 Demeter certification examines the volume of imported materials to the farm and requires every farm to adhere to specific procedures to strengthen the life processes in the soil and foodstuffs.

 BD farms must set aside at least 10% of their land for biodiversity, which means more variety of forage for the bees and other pollinators.
 It’s these pollinators that help grow crops.

 In Canada, we have 30 Demeter Certified Biodynamic Farms.
 Many farms listed in the Society for Biodynamic Farming and Gardening are Organic Farms transitioning to BD farming.
 Southbrook Vineyards from Niagra-on-the-Lake is the first winery in Canada to have its vineyard certified by Demeter.